karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 Recognizing and seizing opportunities is the bread and butter of entrepreneurship.
 And anybody who has been in the entrepreneuial game for very long will agree that opportunities are _everywhere_.

+> Virtually nobody is actually ready when a random opportunity taps them on the shoulder.

 Actually _seeing_ an opportunity when it shows up is a pattern-recognition challenge.
 It isn't hard: you just need to _miss_ enough of them, and they'll start popping out at you everywhere you go.
 Easy peasy.

 The trouble is, virtually nobody is actually _ready_ when a random opportunity taps them on the shoulder... and usually, by the time you get your feet under you, it's too late.